-Jurij Sadar, Boštjan Vuga, Belen Villan Fernandez, Lovrenc Kolenc, Maša Ogrin
+SADAR+VUGA (Jurij Sadar, Boštjan Vuga, Belen Villan Fernandez, Lovrenc Kolenc, Maša Ogrin)

 Treasures is a family of individual pieces of furniture and useful objects that emerged alongside Sadar+Vuga’s various architectural and interior projects.
 Each object relates its own narrative, which evolved parallel to the object’s use and its interpretation of a characteristic Slovenian natural motif – like the magical Alpine lakes, the country’s highest mountain, the motif of the heart and other elements of traditional craft.
 Their expression is straightforward, colourful, and unusual.
 They colour the space around them as individual pieces, in pairs, or in groups.

 The Bled Table mirrors the actual shape of Bled Lake.
 The lake’s famous island with a church in the middle is cut out of the surface in the form of a negative.
 The smallness of the table, the noble character of the gold and silver coating, and the individual details render this useful object particularly valuable and refined.

 Julijci is an Alpine massif, which is home to the country’s highest mountain, Triglav.
 The Julijci bench consists of a simple, straight and wide surface seat and a back-/armrest that imitates the iconic silhouettes of the Julian Alps.
 The different arrangements of back- and armrests change the form of the bench and offer the user different ways of sitting.
 Users are invited to interact with it, and these unusual arm- and backrest arrangements provide a sense of intimacy to the individual.